 Q6.
 You've already mentioned your pricing model.
-Have you been working to improve it even more for the 2019/20 season?
+Have you been working to improve it even more in the lead up to the new season kicking off on Saturday, July 15th?

 In fact, have you been adjusting and fine-tuning any of the strategies that have been so successful for you in the past?